ProtoDUNE-BSM/pdhdbsmdata/README.md

 The producer modules are referenced in `producers` and the filters in `filters`.
 The order in which the modules are called and applied to the data is given in `produce`.

 It can be seen that the filter `filterspillon` is called first.
 The module is defined in `PDHDSPSSpillFilter_module.cc`.
 This determines whether the event occurred when the SPS beam spill was ON or OFF.
 The user can decide if they want a spill ON or spill OFF sample by altering a config parameter.
+Also, the option to remove events by using the PoT (Protons on Target) threshold is now available ($1 \times 10^{12}$).

 The second filter, `triggertypefilter`, comes after trigger decoder.
 The module is defined in `PDHDTriggerTypeFilter_module.cc`.
 This uses the trigger information to determine whether the event was a ground shake type, in which case the event is removed.